This post may contain affiliate links. Please see our disclosure policy.

 The cabinets in my house can always use a little TLC.
 Little kids are constantly rubbing and touching anything and everything in sight, leaving little fingerprints and smudges on everything in their path.
 Any other mamas saying YES right now?

-This is also a good time to check out my tips on keeping the kitchen clean and organized
+This is also a good time to check out my tips on keeping the kitchen clean and organized.

 Just like the cabinets, the baseboards and walls can really use a good wipe down.
 Again, I use my all-purpose spray and cloth for this job.
-I have found that warm water works best and if you have a bad spot or stain, add a little lemon essential oil to the spot.
-It works just like a magic erase and believe me when I say it works for getting markers and crayon marks off the wall.
+I have found that warm water works best, and if you have a bad spot or stain, add a little lemon essential oil to the spot.
+It works just like a magic eraser, and believe me when I say it works for getting markers and crayon marks off the wall.

 About once a month, I like to give my kitchen table and chairs a solid cleaning.
 They tend to get really sticky and need a little TLC.
-For this job, I use my all-purpose spray or homemade liquid dish soap
+For this job, I use my all-purpose spray or homemade liquid dish soap.

 I find it easiest to spray everything generously and let it sit for a few minutes before wiping off.
 This will help loosen anything that is hard and stuck on the surface.

-A few times a year, I take everything off of the bookshelf and dust the whole thing.
+A few times a year, I take everything off the bookshelf and dust the whole thing.
 I will dust all the decor and books before placing them back on the shelf.

 While the cushions are off, I will vacuum in, around, under, and down into the couch.

-I should probably do this more often, but washing the windows and wiping down the windows sills fall into my spring cleaning list.
+I should probably do this more often, but washing the windows and wiping down the window sills fall into my spring cleaning list.
 I usually use my homemade window cleaner for this and wipe down the window sills with a microfiber cloth.

 Doing one room at a time, move all the furniture and rugs to sweep or vacuum and mop under them.
 You never know what you might find!